facelessuser/PyMdown/docs/user-guide/installation.md

 | [PyMdown Lexers](https://github.com/facelessuser/pymdown-lexers) | No | Optional package that adds a couple of non-standard lexers, but nothing of substantial interest.
 This is a great example for adding your own custom lexers. |

 ## Installation
 You can download PyMdown and run it as a script bundle, or build and copy the binary in your path.
-To install the traditional way, run `python setup.py build` and `python setup.py install`.
+To install the traditional way, run `#!bash python setup.py build` and `#!bash python setup.py install`.
 You should be able to access PyMdown from the command line via `pymdown` or `pymdownX.X` where `X.X` is your python version.
 PyMdown on the first run will unpack user files to `~\.PyMdown` on Windows, `~/.PyMdown` on OSX and `~/.config/PyMdown` on Linux.

 ## Build
 If building, you will need to download the latest PyInstaller from [Github](https://github.com/pyinstaller/pyinstaller).
 Just unzip the content into the root of the PyMdown project and ensure the main folder is named `pyinstaller`.
 Then, from PyMdown's root directory, run `python build -c`.
 The binary should be created in the `dist` folder.
 This is regularly tested on Windows 7 and OSX 10.10.
 Linux may require some playing around if it doesn't work out of the box.